 Why I use TailwindCSS despite the controversy

-As a heavy user of TailwindCSS since its first major release over 5 years ago, I’m often asked what makes it so great.
-Typically, the question comes from more seasoned developers who can’t understand why someone would want to go back to a practice that looks an awful lot like glorified inline CSS styling.
-It’s hard for me to think of another single tool that has changed my approach and workflow so much, and at the same time I often struggle to explain to skeptics why I believe its adoption can be such an asset.
+As a heavy user of TailwindCSS since its first major release over 5 years ago, I’ve come to realize that there are a lot of misconceptions about it that have led to some controversy.
+Why would frontend developers want to go back to a practice that looks an awful lot like glorified inline CSS styling.
+In fact, TailwindCSS is something else entirely and it’s hard for me to think of another single tool that has had a bigger impact to my frontend development workflow.

 Utility-first approach